trinitysuma/pcb-pendant/README.md

 To determine the values of your second capacitor and two resistors, reference this site: https://www.allaboutcircuits.com/tools/555-timer-astable-circuit/

 Solder your components in place.
 Use a multimeter to check your connections.

+Soldering was difficult given the dimensionality of the components.
+It is important to ensure the solder doesn't spill over into other traces.
+Components like the battery need a lot of extra solder to make them stick.
+You can do it!

 Insert your battery to see the LED flash!